There Is Such a Thing as Too Late

 There is such a thing as too late.

 If we allow carbon emissions to follow their current trajectory, the global temperature will rise roughly 5.4 degrees Fahrenheit (3 degrees Celsius) by century’s end, resulting in catastrophe the world over.
-The planet would be hotter, the weather (and society) more violent, and conditions would be unlike anything remote close to resembling the one that humanity has thrived on.
+The planet would be hotter, the weather (and society) more violent, and conditions would be unlike anything remotely close to resembling the one that humanity has thrived on.
 That’s the trajectory we’re on now.

 The greatest contributor to the current warming is the extraction, production, and use of fossil fuels.
 To retain a habitable planet and prevent as much pain as possible, we must rapidly stop using oil, gas, and coal, which requires historic investment.